What is Intern Housing?

 Where do I pick up mail?

-All mail is picked up from secure holding areas provided by Mail and Package Services which will be temporarily relocated to the Popp Martin Student Union (#0069 on the campus map) through summer 2025.
+All mail is picked up from secure holding areas provided by Mail and Package Services in the Prospector building (#0034 on the campus map).
 Interns will be notified via their UNC Charlotte email that their mail awaits pick-up and how it can be picked up.

 I’m having issues with my roommate.
 Can I switch?

+Room changes will only be made in extreme situations or after all efforts to mediate conflict have been exhausted.
 It is normal to sometimes have conflict with your roommate.
-If you need support, check out this resource page, contact your RA to discuss a roommate agreement, or contact the Residence Education Coordinator of your building.
+If you need support, checkout this resource page, contact your RA to discuss a roommate agreement, or contact the Residence Education Coordinator of your building.
 Their office is located in the main lobby of the building.

 Please contact hrlconferences@charlotte.edu if you have any questions or concerns.